CedricGuillemet/Imogen/README.md

 - ease of integration in your 64k demo/tools
 - color coding of nodes depending of their type(generator, blur, transform, material, ...)
 - node group/sub node: reuse a subnode in your new texture
+- pin parameter controls and result from various nodes into one view
 - ...